LogRocket Interviews: Is scoping more trouble than it’s worth? - LogRocket Blog

 That’s where accountability comes in — and where things get tricky.
 The traditional scoping process revolves around business stakeholders’ desire to minimize the aforementioned risks.
 But at what point does scrupulous planning become self-defeating?

-“It’s not the nicest phrase, but it should be a plan, not a suicide pact,” said Jordan Smith, a software engineering manager at Wayfair.
+“It’s not the nicest phrase, but it should be a plan, not a suicide pact,” said Jordan Smith, a software engineering manager who formerly worked at PillPack.
 “Just because something was a good idea six months ago, it doesn’t mean it’s a good idea now.
 You’re hiring effective engineering managers, not fortune tellers.”

 According Jordan, the conventional steps associated with scoping — biweekly sprints, retrospectives, planning poker, etc. — serve more to assuage engineering and business leaders’ anxieties than to optimize the development process.